What Are the Treatments for a Dislocation?

 - DO NOT move the victim if there is a chance of a neck injury.

 - DO NOT move the victim with an injured hip, pelvis, or upper leg unless it is absolutely necessary.
-If you must move the victim immediately, drag him or her by the clothing.
+If you must move the victim immediately, drag them by the clothing.

 - DO NOT attempt to straighten a misshapen bone or joint or to change its position.